AR-Project-Studio/instalation_guide_wahoo/walleye/walleye.md

 ```
 fastboot flash boot <recovery_filename>.img
 ```
+> [!Note]
-   - Replace <recovery_filename> with the actual filename or just drag & drop the file to the terminal
+> Replace <recovery_filename> with the actual filename, or simply drag and drop the file into the terminal.
 7. Now reboot into recovery
 8. Sideload the new partition file by typing:
 ```
 adb sideload <partition_filename>.zip
 ```
+> [!Note]
-   - Replace <partition_filename> with the actual filename or just drag & drop the file to the terminal
+> Replace <partition_filename> with the actual filename or just drag & drop the file to the terminal
-   - On the TWRP Recovery, select "Advance", "Adb sideload", then swipe to begin sideload
+9. In TWRP Recovery, select "Advanced," then "ADB Sideload," and swipe to begin the sideload process.
+> [!Important]
-9. After flash complete, on TWRP select return to the main menu
+> * After the flashing is complete, in TWRP, select "Return to the main menu."
-10. Now tap Wipe, then select Format data/factory reset and continue with the formatting process.
+> * Select "Wipe," then select "Format Data/Factory Reset" and proceed with the formatting

 ## Flashing

 ### Clean flash
-1. Reboot to bootloader by typing:
+1. Reboot into bootloader by typing:
 ```
 adb reboot bootloader
 ```